askore/capstone2014-firefoxOS/README.md

 ======================

 #### Downloading the Library
-The latest compiled library can be found in the root directory's "dist" folder as **firefoxos.js** or **firefoxos.min.js**
+The latest compiled library can be found in the root directory's "dist" folder as **firefoxos.js** or **firefoxos.nolocalforage.js**

 #### Including the Library

 ##### FirefoxOS Application
 To include the library, put it in the same directory as your own Javascript file and HTML file(s) and reference the library in the `<HEAD>` the same way you would reference other Javascript files with `<script src="firefoxos.js" defer></script>`

-For example, in our [demo application](https://github.com/askore/capstone2014-firefoxOS#deploying-and-testing-battest-demo-app) included in this repository, a full `<HEAD>` in the index.html file where app.js is the Javascript file used for the Javascript of the HTML page looks like:
+For example, in our demo application [included in this repository](https://github.com/askore/capstone2014-firefoxOS#deploying-and-testing-battest-demo-app), a full `<HEAD>` in the index.html file where "app.js" is the Javascript file used for the Javascript of the HTML page looks like:

 ```html
 <head>